 Hostage situation in Dresden shopping mall, German police confirm

+German police say they have ended a hostage situation in the eastern city of Dresden.

-Police evacuated a shopping mall and surrounding areas in the eastern German city of Dresden today due to a suspected hostage taking, according to a police statement.
+Officers had evacuated a shopping mall and surrounding areas in the German city of Dresden today due to a suspected hostage taking.

-Police have urged people to avoid an area in the city center and ordered Dresden‘s Christmas market to remain closed.
+Shortly after noon police announced on Twitter that the hostage situation was over.
+“Two outwardly uninjured people are in our care,” they added.
+It wasn’t immediately clear whether the suspect had been arrested.

 Radio Dresden earlier reported that shots had been fired at a building near the main train station.
+Police have not confirmed these details.

 “The Dresden Police Department is currently carrying out an operation in downtown Dresden.
 The background is the suspicion of a hostage situation,” the police said in a statement on its website.